IsaacNoga/isaacnoga.github.io/README.md

 One of the main habits that I needed to develop was the habit of reading, and this week came with a lecture to be able to develop it.

+The book Code: The Hidden Lenguage of Computer Hardware & Software by Charles Petzold opens with a short story about two boys.
+As friends they constantly go out and play, when there's time to go back to home they grab a computer and chat for a few minutes, but as kids they have schedules for bed time, just as when we were kids we didn't wanted the fun to be over, so sometimes we found ways of keep playing past bedtime, just as we did the kids in this story found a way to communicate.